JvanKatwijk/qt-dab/README.md

 DABsticks, all models of the SDRplay, Airspy, HackRF, LimeSDR, Adalm Pluto etc.

 *Qt-DAB* is being developed under Fedora, and cross compiled - using the excellent Mingw64 toolset - for Windows.
-Traditionally, AppImages are built under an older version of Ubuntu (right now Ubuntu 20, Ubuntu 22 is too new for an AppImage).
+For Windows, installers are available,  two installers for 32 bit  versions and one for a 64 bit version.
+For Linux, an AppImage, available for x64 Linux, is available, built under an older version of Ubuntu (right now Ubuntu 20, Ubuntu 22 is too new for an AppImage).

 Thanks to Richard Huber, *Qt-DAB* can be compiled on the Mac as well.

-Some precompiled versions of Qt-DAB-6.X  are available.
-For Linux-x64  the afore mentiined AppImage, for Windows, there are two installers for the 32 bit version and an installer for the 64 bit version.

 *Qt-DAB* is GUI driven,
 the full GUI shows 4+ widgets, one of them, the